drapala/validahub-new/docs/adr/001-cqrs-architecture.md

-# ADR-001: CQRS Architecture for Audit and Analytics
+ok # ADR-001: CQRS Architecture for Audit and Analytics

 Date: 2025-01-14